-The concept of attribution in Adobe Analytics requires two components:
+The concept of attribution in Customer Journey Analytics requires two components:

 |UI icon||Attribution model||Definition||When to use|